estecore/reactSneakersShop/README.md

 **ENG**

-A small online sneaker store.
+A small online sneaker store on React.

 For full-fledged work, you need to replace comments from “axios” with a working backend.